Vectorized/solady/docs/tokens/erc20.md

 ##### Note(s)

-- Must be overridden or the contract will not compile.
+- Must override or the contract will not compile.

 ---